 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
-Although this was not observed during clinical studies with APPRILON, patients should minimize or avoid sun exposure or exposure to artificial sunlight (tanning beds or UVA/B treatment) while using APPRILON and should discontinue therapy if phototoxicity/skin erythema occurs.
+Although this was not observed during clinical studies with APPRILON, patients should minimize or avoid sun exposure or exposure to artificial sunlight (tanning beds or UVA/B treatment) while using APPRILON and should discontinue therapy at the first sign of phototoxicity/skin erythema.
 The use of sunscreen and other sun protection measures should be considered by patients taking APPRILON.